T0B1K/IssueClassifier/README.md

   This folder contains all crawled issues so far.
 "To add" contains all issues not jet added to our dataset.

 ### microservice:
+    This folder contains all the dokuments required to run the microservice

 ### results:
   This contains all output files from the software that let us review the quality of the software.